saadrokichaoui/Data-Analysis/client_segmentation/README.md

 This project aims to perform a customer segmentation analysis using synthetic data.
-The goal is to simulate a realistic business case and apply clustering techniques (K-Means, PCA, etc.) to identify customer segments based on behavioral and financial attributes.
+The goal is to simulate a realistic business case and apply clustering techniques (K-Means) to identify customer segments based on behavioral and financial attributes.

 ⚠️ All data used in this project is entirely synthetic and generated for demonstration purposes only.